 Molde and Møre of Romsdal Area

-Nestled along the stunning Norwegian coastline, Molde and the Møre of Romsdal region boast an abundance of hiking trails amidst breathtaking scenery.
+Nestled along the stunning Norwegian coastline, Molde and the Møre of Romsdal region boast abundant hiking trails amidst breathtaking scenery.
 From coastal paths overlooking the majestic fjords to mountainous terrain offering panoramic views, this area offers something for every hiker.

 Romsdalseggen Ridge

 Embark on an unforgettable journey along the iconic Romsdalseggen Ridge, known for its dramatic peaks, deep valleys, and exhilarating views.
-This challenging hike spans approximately 10 kilometers, traversing rugged terrain and steep ascents.
+This challenging hike spans approximately 10 kilometers and traverses rugged terrain and steep ascents.
 However, the breathtaking vistas of the Romsdal Alps, fjords, and lush valleys make it well worth the effort.

 Trollstigen